harleyquinn1821/hackaton_submission/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Features

+### Rock Paper Scissors Game
+A simple interactive game where you play Rock, Paper, Scissors against the computer.
+The UI is modern, animated, and keeps score for both the player and the computer.
+The game logic and UI are implemented in the `src/components/RockPaperScissors.jsx` and styled in `RockPaperScissors.css`.

+### Periodic Table Explorer
+An interactive periodic table of elements.
+You can search for elements by name, symbol, or number, and filter by category.
+Clicking an element shows detailed information in a popup.
+The code is in `src/components/PeriodicTable.jsx` and styled in `PeriodicTable.css`.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh